Obfuscated Main

 }

 This program compiles and runs successfully.
-It produces the following output:
+Here is the output:

 Stumped?